KomisD/Zero-Shot-Object-Localization/README.md

 # Zero-Shot Object Localization with SAM + CLIP

-Locate any object in an image using a plain text description — no training, no labels, no fine-tuning required.
+Locate any object in an image using a plain text description; no training, no labels, no fine-tuning required.

 Given a prompt like *"Pick the screwdriver"*, the pipeline segments the image into candidate regions using **SAM**, ranks them by semantic similarity using **CLIP**, and returns a bounding box around the best match.